|Application Deadline||April 16th and September 7th|

 The research should contribute to VISTA’s mandate, which is to support fundamental and applied vision research that combines biological and computational perspectives and has translational potential for health, industry, or other applications.

-Applicants must then complete, sign and email an application to email@example.com.
-The supervisor must complete and sign (electronic signatures accepted) the Postdoctoral Supervisor form.
+Applicants must complete, sign and email an application to firstname.lastname@example.org.
+The supervisor (and applicable co-supervisors) must complete and sign (electronic signatures accepted) the Postdoctoral Supervisor and Co-supervisor forms.
 Applicants may consult the application instructions for more information on how to complete an application.

 Applicants are also asked to complete and submit a self-identification survey.
-Personal information in connection with this survey will be used for educational, administrative and statistical purposes only and will be stored by the VISTA Administration Staff and the York Centre for Human Rights to maintain confidentiality.
+Personal information in connection with this survey will be used for educational, administrative and statistical purposes only and will be stored by the VISTA Administration Staff to maintain confidentiality.
 The form is completely voluntary and will not be used in the evaluation of the application.

-- Application deadline: April 10, 2017.
-Applications must be submitted by the deadline to firstname.lastname@example.org.
+- Application deadline: April 16th and September 7th.
+Applications must be submitted by the deadline to email@example.com.

-- Results deadline: Results can be expected to be communicated by June 2, 2017.
+- Results deadline: Results can be expected to be communicated by May 31st and October 26th.

 - Acceptance and declines of offers: Applicants will have 21 days from the date of each offer of award to accept or decline.
 Replies can be sent to firstname.lastname@example.org.
 The status of offers not accepted or declined within the 21 days will automatically be considered Declined.